dhuberADWEKO/kubernetes_coaching_helm/README.md

 Contributions to this repository are welcome!
 If you have suggestions, improvements, or additional scripts that could benefit others, please feel free to submit a pull request.

+## Attribution

+This project utilizes the External Secrets library to manage secrets.
+It is licensed under the Apache 2.0 License.
+For more information, please refer to the [External Secrets GitHub repository](https://github.com/external-secrets/external-secrets).

 ## License

-This repository is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.
+This repository is licensed under the MIT License and the Apache 2.0 License.
+For more details, see the [LICENSE](LICENSE) and [NOTICE](NOTICE) files.
+This project uses the External Secrets library, which is licensed under the Apache 2.0 License.
+For more information, please visit the [External Secrets GitHub repository](https://github.com/external-secrets/external-secrets).